william-chu/epicodus-week16/README.md

 ## Description

-A Tap Room application built in React.
+A tap room application built in React.

 ## Component Structure